afitiskin/redux-saga-routines/README.md

 yarn add redux-saga-routines
 ```

-**Important!** `redux-saga-routines` uses native *ES2015 Promises*, if the browser you are targeting doesn't support ES2015 Promises, you habe provide a valid polyfill, such as [the one provided by `babel`](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.9.1/polyfill.js).
+**Important!** `redux-saga-routines` uses native *ES2015 Promises*, if the browser you are targeting doesn't support ES2015 Promises, you have provide a valid polyfill, such as [the one provided by `babel`](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.9.1/polyfill.js).

 ## What is routine?
 Routine is a smart action creator that encapsulates 5 action types and 5 action creators to make standard actions lifecycle easy-to-use: